CLICK HERE FOR THE BEST PRICE ON LAW SCHOOL TEXTBOOKS

 Family law or domestic relations as it is listed in some law schools is where you learn that you either need to stay single or stay married.
-The practice of family law can get very bitter and resolving conflicts between family members or spouses can be dangerous as well.
+The practice of divorce law can get very bitter and resolving conflicts between family members or spouses can be dangerous as well.
 There are the recent cases of a judge being shot and also the video of the attorney ducking behind a tree as the ex-husband fires numerous shots.
 I personally knew a family law attorney that was shot and killed by the ex husband.

 Regardless, family law is a required law school course at most schools whether you like it or not.
 Here you get to calculate child support and figure out who gets what.
 It is on the bar exam in many states.